SymbolicML/DynamicQuantities.jl/docs/src/examples.md

 vy0 = v0 * sin(θ)
 ```

-Next, let's create a time vector from 0 to 1.3 minutes.
+Next, let's create a time vector from 0 seconds to 1.3 minutes.
 Note that these are the same dimension (time), so it's fine to treat
 them as dimensionally equivalent!